Qiskit/qiskit-tutorials/reference/README.md

 Here we show you how to use QISKit to explore some simple concepts of quantum information science.

 ## 3 [Understanding your quantum computer](qcvv)
-Here we describe a few of the techniques used to characterize, verify and validate quantum systems.
+Here we describe a few of the techniques used to characterize, verify, and validate quantum systems.

 ## 4. [Working on approximate quantum computers](approximate)
 Here we describe some of the things you can do with the approximate quantum computers we have today.